rhblind/rhblind.github.io/content/posts/config.md

 #### Buffer navigation {#buffer-navigation}

-I really like cycling between two buffers using `SPC-Tab`
+I like cycling between the two last buffers using `SPC-Tab`.

 ```emacs-lisp
 (map! :leader :desc "Cycle last buffer" "TAB" #'evil-switch-to-windows-last-buffer)     ; Use SPC-Tab to cycle between two last buffers
 ```

-I really like to move buffers around using `SPC-b [1..9]`.
+Move around buffers using `SPC-b [1..9]`.
-The following functions are ported directly from `Spacemacs`, and relies only at `winum`.
+The following functions are ported directly from `Spacemacs` and relies only at `winum`.

 ```emacs-lisp
 (after! winum